grofit/aurelia-chart/readme.md

 # Aurelia-Chart

-A simple binding to let aurelia and chartjs come together for the greater good.
+A simple binding to let aurelia and chartjs (2.x) come together for the greater good.

 It supports the basic graph types and should work with any custom ones.

-One major reason why this is a good idea is because this way you do not need your view model knowing about your DOM elements, as the binding takes care of that, so you just expose the meaningful stuff.
+## IMPORTANT CHANGES

+Since version 0.2.0 of this library it has moved over to use the newer chartjs 2.x, which means schemas are now slightly different for certain graphs (like pies) and some of the properties have been renamed.
+So if you need to stick with the old chartjs (1.x) syntax use versions of this library < 0.2.0.
+Also in the latest chartjs the type syntax is lower case now, so you no longer need to worry about caps.

 ## Install